Das Supertalent: Season 10 (2016)

-The tenth season premiered on 10 September 2016 on RTL and ended on 17 December 2016.
-The TV presenter Inka Bause was replaced by model and singer Victoria Swarovski and Dieter Bohlen and Bruce Darnell returned as judges.
-The host Daniel Hartwich returned too.
-The Golden Buzzer returns as well in this season.
-In this and the following two seasons, there was a Golden Chair in the audience.
-This gave an audience member the opportunity to state his or her opinion after each audition, however, this person had no voting rights.
-The singer Angel Flukes won this season.
+The 10th season premiered on 10 September 2016 on RTL and ended on 17 December 2016.
+TV presenter Inka Bause was replaced by model and singer Victoria Swarovski, and Dieter Bohlen and Bruce Darnell returned as judges.
+Daniel Hartwich returned as host, too.
+The golden buzzer returned, as well, in this season.
+In this and the following two seasons, a golden chair was placed in the audience.
+This gave an audience member the opportunity to state his or her opinion after each audition, but this person had no voting rights.
+Singer Angel Flukes won this season.